JoshuaW03628/Mindless-Sheep-V2/arcade/pong.md

 }
 // update function, the function that does all calculations function update(){
-    localStorage.setItem('pongStatus', null)
+    // Establishes a key/value pair to store in local storage localStorage.setItem('pongStatus', null)
     // change the score of players, if the ball goes to the left "ball.x<0" computer win, else if "ball.x > canvas.width" the user win if( ball.x - ball.radius < 0 ){